 Field mapping considerations for standard dataflows

-When loading data into Dataverse tables, you'll need to map the source query's columns in the dataflow's editing experience to the destination Dataverse table columns.
+When loading data into Dataverse tables, you map the source query's columns in the dataflow's editing experience to the destination Dataverse table columns.
 Beyond mapping of data, there are other considerations and best practices to take into account.
 In this article, we cover the different dataflow settings that control the behavior of dataflow refresh and as a result, the data in the destination table.

 Controlling whether dataflows create or upsert records each refresh

-Each time you refresh a dataflow, it will fetch records from the source and load them into Dataverse.
+Each time you refresh a dataflow, it fetches records from the source and loads them into Dataverse.
 If you run the dataflow more than once—depending on how you configure the dataflow—you can:

-- Create new records each dataflow refresh, even if such records already exist in the destination table.
+• Create new records for each dataflow refresh, even if such records already exist in the destination table.

-Using a key column will indicate to the dataflow to upsert records into the destination table, while not selecting a key will always create new records in the destination table.
+Using a key column indicates to the dataflow to upsert records into the destination table, while not selecting a key indicates to the dataflow to create new records in the destination table.

 A key column is a column that's unique and deterministic of a data row in the table.
 For example, in an Orders table, if the Order ID is a key column, you shouldn't have two rows with the same Order ID.
 Also, one Order ID—let's say an order with the ID 345—should only represent one row in the table.
 To choose the key column for the table in Dataverse from the dataflow, you need to set the key field in the Map Tables experience.